Mitsunee/foxkit/docs/package-base-config.md

 }
 ```

-Then run the following commands:
+- Then run the following commands to symlink the prettier configuration:

 ```sh
 $ cd packages/pkg-name-here